 The red arrows and circle are the places that hurt incredibly much.
 Rips form in the ties of the cervical vertebrae, muscular blockades in the back and bone growth on the layers in the mouth.
 The horse gets a headache, has trouble breathing and upsets his stomach and intestines.
 There is still a whole list of complications, too long to name here.

-You don’t want to use force and pain.
-Those who practice the Bitless Riding Art aim to work with the horse in harmony and have their horse be healthy and happy until a high age, taking the horse’s individual possibilities in account!
+You don’t want to use force and pain when riding a horse.
+Instead you aim to work with the horse in harmony and take the horse’s individual character and possibilities in account.